icing/blog/httpd-2.4.50.md

 On the 2.4.49 issue this was Ash Daulton along with the cPanel Security Team.
 They also stayed very active on testing the 2.4.51 version.
-The 2.4.50 issues was reported by Juan Escobar from Dreamlab Technologies, Fernando Muñoz from NULL Life CTF Team, and Shungo Kumasaka.
+The 2.4.50 issues was reported by Juan Escobar from Dreamlab Technologies, Fernando Muñoz from NULL Life CTF Team, Shungo Kumasaka and Nattapon Jongcharoen..

 We would like to thank these fine people for their help and professionalism.